It’s not always easy to know what compassion looks like

 What about you?

-These emails are one-way discussions, of course, but if you have your own story, or would like to comment about the nature of compassion, I invite you to go to this Facebook topic and share there.
+These blogs don’t have to be one-way discussions.
+If you have your own story, or would like to comment about the nature of compassion, comment below.